org-arl/fjage/gateways/c/README.md

 This folder contains the files `fjage.h` and `fjage.c`.
 The header file includes the definition and documentation of the fjåge C APIs and the source code is provided in the `fjage.c` file.  `Makefile` is used to collate the necessary files and compile the source code and run tests.

-To build fjåge C libraryon Linux / Max OS X, run:
+To build fjåge C library on Linux / macOS , run:

 ```bash
 make
 ```

-This will generate a library (`libfjage.a`) which can be used to link.
+This will generate a library (`libfjage.a`) which can be used to link against.

 To build fjåge C library on Windows, run: